Top 10 Tips for Buyers

 Be patient if you don’t have to buy immediately, but be prepared to act quickly when the right property comes along:

-• all homes and property are unique and what you want may not be available
+- All homes and properties are unique, and what you want may not be available

-• Market trends will effect the amount of listings and buyers often putting upward or downward pressure on prices which in turn brings out more sellers or buyers which effects the degree of choice
+- Market trends will affect the amount of listings and buyers often putting upward or downward pressure on prices which in turn brings out more sellers or buyers which affects the degree of choice

 Tip #7: